oucss/HTB_Member_Writeups/irked/irked.md

 ![irked.jpg](irked/Untitled.png)

-This tells me IRC isn’t working but that could also mean it isn’t working and I could exploit this.
+This tells me IRC isn’t working but that could also mean because it isn’t working and I could exploit this.
 The site and guided question help with my decision (:

 Back to the question I need a version.
 Googling helps with this as there are multiple exploits - MSF included that are there due to the keywords in the question - **UnrealIRCd 3.2.8.1 - Backdoor Command Execution (Metasploit)**